CodeYourFuture/Terminal-Coursework-Week1/MyDocuments/Quiz/QUIZ.md

 **What is the correct name for the part after the - in this command "ls -all"?**

-When we type ls --help the terminal calls it an OPTION
+When we type ls --help the terminal calls it an OPTION.
 - [x] parameter
 - [ ] extra
 - [ ] function